Gnan58/cs5293sp22-project0/README.md

-# Gnaneswar Kolla
+## Gnaneswar Kolla

+## Project Title
+---
+### CS5293,Spring 2022 Project 0

+## Project Description
+---
+This project takes url of incident summary report from Norman Police department, extracts data from PDF file and inserts data into database and getting unique nature of incidents sorted by total number of incidents and alphabetically by the nature.

 ## Installation/Getting Started
 ---
 1. Pipenv to create and manage virtual environment for the project.
     > pipenv install
-2. [Packages](#packages) required to run this project can be installed using below commands.
+2. [Packages](#packages) required to run this project are kept in **requirements.txt** file which automatically installs during installation of pipenv in step 1.
     > PyPDF2==1.26.0

     > pytest==7.0.1